SE-Alpha-Project/PULSE/README.md

 - [License](#license)

-## **🔥 Burnout: Elevate Your Health & Fitness Game! 🔥**
+## **🔥 PULSE: Elevate Your Health & Fitness Game! 🔥**

 Are you determined to achieve your dream physique?
 Desiring to take charge of your health?
 Looking for a platform that offers everything from calorie counting to enrolling in exciting fitness events?
-Welcome to **Burnout** – the only health and fitness companion you'll ever need.
+Welcome to **PULSE** – the only health and fitness companion you'll ever need.

 - **🍎 Nutrition Made Simple:**
 Navigating the complex world of nutrition can be daunting.
-With Burnout, you can effortlessly track what you eat and gain insights into your calorie consumption.
+With PULSE, you can effortlessly track what you eat and gain insights into your calorie consumption.
 Whether you're having a quick salad or indulging in a cheat meal, every bite counts.
 And we're here to count it for you!

 - **🔥 Ignite Your Calorie Burn:**
 Exercise isn't just about looking good; it's about feeling good too.
 Track every step taken, every calorie burned, and every drop of sweat shed.
-Watch yourself progress as Burnout pushes you to achieve your health goals.
+Watch yourself progress as PULSE pushes you to achieve your health goals.

 - **🏊 Dive into Exciting Fitness Events:**
 Bored of your routine workout?
 Dive into an array of fitness events – from calming yoga sessions to adrenaline-pumping gym workouts.
 Whether you're into swimming, walking, or exploring new activities, there's something for everyone.
 Get social, challenge yourself, and discover activities you love.

 - **📊 Tailored To You:**
 Everyone's health journey is unique.
-Input your age, current weight, height, target weight, and goals, and let Burnout craft a personalized plan for you.
+Input your age, current weight, height, target weight, and goals, and let PULSE craft a personalized plan for you.
 Watch in real-time as you inch closer to your goals and celebrate each milestone with us.

 So, are you ready to take the leap towards a healthier, happier you?
-Dive into **Burnout** now and elevate your fitness game!
+Dive into **PULSE** now and elevate your fitness game!

 🔥 *Because it's not just about burning calories; it's about burning doubts, burning procrastination, and lighting up confidence!* 🔥

-# **💡 Why Choose Burnout?**
+# **💡 Why Choose PULSE?**

 - **Comprehensive Tracking:** From what you eat to how much you burn, monitor everything in one place.